eProsima/all-docs/source/docindex.rst

 *eProsima Discovery Server* is an `eProsima Fast DDS`_ discovery mechanism.
 *eProsima Fast DDS* allows a centralized, non-standard, client-server discovery mechanism that:

+.. rst-class:: indented-bullets

 - extends *eProsima Fast DDS* use to non-unicast network transports like TCP, and

 - speeds up the discovery-stage in a large number of participants scenarios.

 ------------------------------------------------------------------------------------------------------------------------